God’s Titles; The Difference Between God and Jesus

 To Be One and The Same: The Title Of One Must Also Apply To The Other, Else They Are Not The Same Person

-For the purpose of clarification, when we are speaking about God (or GOD) in this section it is in respect to whom the Bible refers to as “the Father of Jesus”.
+For clarification, when we are speaking about God (or GOD) in this section it is with respect to whom the Bible refers to as “the Father of Jesus”.

 Titles That Are Associated Only With “God“

 The Father Of (Our Lord Jesus Christ) – 4